 Digital innovation in the insurance industry has taken off rapidly in the US in the last 5-10 years or so.
 Initially, digital innovation was primarily undertaken by newcomer "insurtechs."
-However, most incumbent insurers have come to engage in digital innovation themselves, including by entering into partnerships with startup insurtechs.
-Every aspect of the insurance business and relationship, from sales and marketing to administration of insurance contracts, is being revolutionized by digital innovation, although most of the changes thus far have been concentrated primarily on the consumer and small and medium enterprises part of the insurance market.
-The COVID-19 pandemic has led to further innovation and implementation of new ways of doing insurance business as the insurance industry has had to adjust to the restrictions brought about by the pandemic.
+However, most incumbent insurers have also come to engage in digital innovation themselves, including by entering into partnerships with startup insurtechs.
+Every aspect of the insurance business and relationship, from sales and marketing to administration of insurance contracts, is being revolutionized by digital innovation, although most of the changes thus far have been concentrated primarily on the consumer and small and medium enterprises segment of the insurance market.
+Recently, the use of artificial intelligence ("AI") has increased significantly, with every aspect of the insurance business-including marketing, underwriting, pricing, claims administration, and fraud detection-being evaluated for use of Al.